ADLER SCHOLARSHIP RECIPIENTS

 Jessica Kohring - May 18, 2010 - awarded Adler Scholarship - recipient of the program's 2010-2011 MSA award.
 Ms. Kohring was awarded based upon her project entitled "Linking Injection Drug Users to Quality Patient-Centered Healthcare in Denver"

 Chris Roger and Spencer Tomberg - July 2010 - Mr. Tomberg and Mr. Rogers' LEADS scholarly project was to identify best practices for the interaction between first responders and people with Autism/disabilities.
-Based upon their work they were awarded funding from ASBC and JFK to the First Responder's project to help fund the redesign of the New Jersey online training for first responder’s interactions with people with developmental disabilities.
+Based upon their work they were awarded funding from Autism Society of Boulder County (ASBC) and JFK Partners to the First Responder's project to help fund the redesign of the New Jersey online training for first responder’s interactions with people with developmental disabilities.
 Mr. Tomberg and Rogers have redesigned the specific New Jersey training to meet the needs of Colorado and other states.
 Changes made toward the redesign to the DVD based on ASBC's first responders training of individuals with ASD.
 Online training will give First Responders 1 hour of free CEU credit.